theodore-s-beers/bekesh/docs/research-synthesis.md

+# Research synthesis

+> This document predates Bekesh's initial implementation.
+It records the prior
+> art and architectural options considered during design; some proposed
+> interfaces and backend choices differ from the current browser-first API.
+See
+> the [README](../README.md) for current behavior and usage.

 ## Main conclusion

 Yes.
 The project is quite viable, provided the first version is described precisely as **font-aware insertion of U+0640 ARABIC TATWEEL to approximate kashida justification**, rather than as a complete implementation of calligraphic kashida.

 That distinction matters.
 A true kashida can involve reconfiguring a connection, selecting contextual or alternate glyphs, or continuously elongating part of a glyph.
 A literal U+0640 is an ordinary character whose behavior depends on the font and shaping engine.
 W3C’s Arabic Layout Requirements describes TATWEEL insertion as the simpler but more limited implementation strategy, and recommends combining elongation with other justification mechanisms in sophisticated systems. ([W3C][1])

-The especially fortunate discovery is that **a very closely related project appeared on August 20, 2026**, only eight days ago: Khaled Hosny’s `raqim-kashida`.
-It solves the orthographic and aesthetic-candidate half of your problem while deliberately leaving font shaping, width measurement, and space allocation to the caller.
-That is almost exactly the architectural boundary I would recommend for your TypeScript library. ([حروف ألف][2])
+The especially fortunate discovery was that **a very closely related project appeared on August 20, 2026**: Khaled Hosny’s `raqim-kashida`.
+It solves the orthographic and aesthetic-candidate half of the problem while deliberately leaving font shaping, width measurement, and space allocation to the caller.
+That is close to the architectural boundary adopted for Bekesh. ([حروف ألف][2])

 ## The most useful prior art